-ISME 2018 PRE-CONFERENCE SEMINAR: EARLY CHILDHOOD MUSIC EDUCATION - for more information go here.
+ISME 2018 PRE-CONFERENCE SEMINAR: EARLY CHILDHOOD MUSIC EDUCATION - proceedings coming soon

 To share and to promote current ideas in early childhood music education that are based on research and best pedagogical practices and assure every child's right to musical development, thereby enhancing the quality of children's lives.

 To promote music in the lives of all young children, our mission is to:

 - provide an international forum for the exchange of ideas regarding the various ways in which children may participate in their own musical culture;

 - improve the quality of research and pedagogy in the field of music education world wide;

 - stimulate thought and effective practices in recognition of every child's right to music education; and

 - examine the effect of music on children in changing societies.

 The Early Childhood Commission of the International Society for Music Education was founded in 1982.